JackDesBwa/PhereoRoll3D/README.md

 Select the orientation you want to show/change on the left list, and show/select associated 3D mode on the right list.

+A zone indicates if the cursor is visible when a mouse is used.
+Clicking on it change the cursor status.
+Note: when enabled, the cursor is visible only when the mouse moves.

 Click elsewhere to come back to list view.

 ### Search page